flying-mole/hud/README.md

 ## Setup

 The HUD will work on the Raspberry Pi as well as on your desktop/laptop, even if sensors/motors/camera are not available.
 It requires Node >= 4.0.
+A [full setup guide](https://github.com/flying-mole/docs/blob/master/setup/install.md) is available.

 Install dependencies:
 ```